DirtyHarryLYL/HAKE-Action-Torch/README.md

 # HAKE-Activity2Vec (A2V)
 A general human activity feature extractor based on HAKE data, i.e., HAKE-A2V (Activity2Vec).
-It works like the ImageNet/COCO pre-trained backbone, which aims at extracting the multi-modal activity representation for gerneral downstream tasks like VQA, captioning, cluster, etc.
+It works like a ImageNet/COCO pre-trained backbone, which aims at extracting the multi-modal activity representation for gerneral downstream tasks like VQA, captioning, cluster, etc.

 PaSta Prediction (93 classes) + Action prediction (156 classes) + Action Vector (Visual & Language) = A2V(image, person box).

-The visual feature is based on the human PaSta (Part States from [PaStaNet](https://arxiv.org/pdf/2004.00945.pdf)) recognition i.e. the features of all human body parts extracted from the PaSta classifiers.
+The visual feature is based on the human PaSta (Part States from [PaStaNet](https://arxiv.org/pdf/2004.00945.pdf)) recognition, i.e., the features of all human body parts extracted from the PaSta classifiers.
 Meanwhile, the language feature is based on the recognized PaSta scores and their corresponding Bert feature.
 For each PaSta, we will multiply its probability to its Bert vector (base 768) of its PaSta class name.
 More details can be found in [PaStaNet](https://arxiv.org/pdf/2004.00945.pdf) and [HAKE-Action](https://github.com/DirtyHarryLYL/HAKE-Action).

 ## Prerequisites
  - Python 3.7